The details for the Spring 2026 Session:

 NABGBG meets online (Zoom).

 7:00 to 8:30 p.m.
-Eastern Time on Tuesdays January 6, January 20 and February 3.
+Eastern Time on Thursdays, March 5, March 19, April 2 and April 16.

-Over the years we’ve read Anne Lamott, Thomas Moore, Brené Brown, Padriag O’Tuama, Richard Rohr, and others with an eye for seeing the sacred in the simple stuff of life.
+Over the years, NABGBG participants have read Anne Lamott, Thomas Moore, Brené Brown, Padriag O’Tuama, Richard Rohr, and others with an eye for seeing the sacred in the simple stuff of life.
 We’ve explored (among other things) grief, good, things-that-are-considered-sacred, community, blessing, gratitude, grace, prayer, and hope…and along the way have conjured up a lot of “A-ha!”s, more than a few “Huh…”s, and a whole lot of “Damn, I hadn’t thought of it that way before…”.
 People don’t necessarily walk away with a lot of hard-and-fast, once-and-for-all answers to the questions that come up in these sessions, but we all walk away with insights that shape us for the better.

 It’s so good.
 As one participant once put it: “This is the best part of my week…”